State of the Comoros: Soilih's dictatorship

 After rising to power in 1976, Soilih embarked on a revolutionary program that was mainly directed against the country's traditional and conservative Muslim society.
 His vision, based on a mixture of Maoism and Islamic philosophies, was to develop the Comoros as an economically self-sufficient and ideologically progressive modern 20th-century state.

 Condemned as wasteful backwards and cumbersome, certain inherited customs of Comorian culture were abolished, like the 'Anda', the traditional "grand marriage", as well as traditional funerary ceremonies, which were criticized for being too costly.
 Soilih advanced the cause of the youth by allowing young people to take more power.
 In order to reach his goal, he lowered the voting age to fourteen and put teenagers in positions of responsibility.
 Among the most striking of his reforms were measures designed to gain the favor of the youth, like the legalization of cannabis and promoting the removal of the veil among the women of Comoros.
 Most civil servants were dismissed and there was a ban on some Islamic customs.
 He implemented revolutionary social reforms such as replacing French with Shikomoro, burning down the national archives and nationalizing land.

 Logo of the Moissy or "Jeunesse Révolutionnaire".

 Soilih created the 'Moissy', a young revolutionary militia trained by Tanzanian military advisers.
 The Moissy was the Comorian answer to Mao Zedong's Red Guards, and its methods were similar to those that had been employed by their Chinese counterpart during the Cultural Revolution.

 Consequences

-Soilih's confrontational policies led to France breaking ties and terminating all aid and technical assistance programs to the Comoros, while traditional leaders of the islands resented the progressive elimination of age-old traditions, under Soilih's rule the Comoros became a Pariah state.
+Soilih's confrontational policies led to France breaking ties and terminating all aid and technical assistance programs to the Comoros, while traditional leaders of the islands resented the progressive elimination of age-old traditions, all this would lead the Comoros into becoming a pariah state.
 Growing discontent promoted by the political opposition resulted in four unsuccessful coup attempts against the Soilih regime during its two-and-a-half-year existence.